Skip to content

 HOW IS TEA DECAFFEINATED?

 While herbal blends naturally contain no caffeine, many tea enthusiasts desire decaffeinated black, green, white, or oolong tea.
 To produce decaffeinated tea, a production process is carried out using water, carbon dioxide or organic solvents before tea leaves are packaged and presented to the consumer.
 So, if you’re preparing a cup of decaf black tea, for example, that tea has undergone a decaffeination process somewhere between its harvest and its arrival in your cup.
-While there may still be a very small amount of caffeine in each serving, again, the amount is minimal.
+While there may still be a very small amount of caffeine in each serving, however the amount is minimal.

 Bowls of herbal tea ingredients on a blue wooden table